 - Followers: The Pirates of Dark Water, Guybrush Threepwood, Captain Ulrich Svensgard, Edward Kenway

-- Allies: Carmen Sandiego, Lupin The 3rd.
+- Allies: Carmen Sandiego, Lupin The 3rd, Sora.

 - Engaged in an eternal battle with Ryu Hayabusa to determine which is greater once and for all...Pirates or Ninjas (This doesn't stop the mutual respect both Hayabusa and Sparrow have for each other.)
-Unfortunately, His support of internet piracy threatens to add Looten Plunder to his loooooong list of enemies.
+Unfortunately, his support of internet piracy threatens to add Looten Plunder to his loooooong list of enemies.
 Keeps telling his drinking buddy Jiraiya to switch over to his side, but is always told that wenches never have clean teeth.

 - Enjoys boating through the lowest level of the House, swiping waterproof merchandise and complaining that if he is a god, why isn't he floating on rum?

-- The story of his accension began with yet another attempt to gain Immortality.
+- The story of his ascension began with yet another attempt to gain Immortality.
 He had taken over Will's position as captain of the Flying Dutchman enjoying the company of lovely squid humanoids when the ship was attacked by a mythical sea turtle that was three times as big as the ship.
 He wrestled the creature to the depths of the ocean and ripped its shell off.
 The explosion of magical energy energized him above the level of Calypso.
 Whether or not this story is true no one knows, but there was a sea turtle involved, somehow.

 - Michael Bolton has recently become his prophet, telling tales of his adventures (with the unwitting help of The Lonely Island).
 Whether he approves is yet to be known.

 - Recently, he challenged Captain Marvelous of the Toku Base... in a Rice with Curry eating contest in the House of Food.